After the election, we need more bridge builders and fewer slick marketeers…

 For much of the last ten years nationalist discourse has been consumed with the idea that if only it could describe what a United Ireland would look like it would be able to more effectively advance towards the ultimate preferred destination.

-The poverty of ideas in the Oireachtas committee’s report, shows that Nationalism has not only no real ideas to share, it is also deeply ambivalent about how the southern state might welcome nearly 2 million new residents into its still tiny state.
+The poverty of ideas in the Oireachtas committee’s report, shows that Nationalism has not only no real ideas to share, it is also deeply ambivalent about how the southern state might welcome nearly 2 million new unreconciled residents into its tiny state.

-The report hints that it knows that any new state (whether unitary or federal) requires input from the broad swathe of both the Northern Irish and southern Irish states, but that it knows there’s no real appetite for indulging in blue sky thinking.
+The writers hints that they knows that any new state (whether unitary or federal) requires input from the broad swathe of both the Northern Irish and southern Irish citizens, but that it knows there’s no public appetite for indulging in blue sky thinking.

-Partition is over a hundred years old and the divergence the report casually describes are departures in how each part of the island organises particularly in health and education services.
+Partition is over a hundred years old and the divergence the report casually describes are huge departures in how each part of the island organises particularly in health and education services.
 Before 1922 many state school teachers trained in Dublin.

-The report shows a marked reluctance to face the reality that while island life now has many converges (there are over 200 organisations that operate on an island wide basis), the north east has maintained its intimacy with Britain.
+The report shows a marked reluctance to face the reality that while island life now has many convergences (there are over 200 organisations that operate on an island wide basis), the north east continues to maintain a much closer intimacy with Britain.

 The oft repeated mantra that the Protestant middle classes are leaving for GB neglects two critical facts: many are doing bespoke courses aimed at NI students and will return after, and that more Catholics now study there than Protestants.

-This is partly because being in the same jurisdiction it is easier to move to England to study than to Cork, Galway, Limerick or Dublin and partly because certainly in the case of the latter it is just too expensive compared to Liverpool, Newcastle or Dundee.
+This is partly because being in the same jurisdiction it is easier to move to England to study than to Cork, Galway, Limerick or Dublin and partly because (certainly in the case of the last) it is just too expensive compared to Liverpool, Newcastle or Dundee.

-Rather than describing a single great solution to all our problems, the Shared Island Unit has set out to identify pinch points in all island education to find mutual opportunities and make it easier for institutions to student share only when it makes sense.
+Rather than describing a barely credible single solution to all our problems, the Shared Island Unit set out to identify pinch points in all island education to find mutual opportunities to make it easier to student/idea share, where it makes sense.

-Waiting, Macawber-like, as most of northern nationalism has over the last twenty odd years, for the wind to turn and switch in another direction certainly won’t fix it.
-Change is hard, long term and at first at least, mostly thankless.
+Waiting, Macawber-like, as most of northern nationalism has done over the last twenty odd years, for the wind to turn and switch to another direction certainly won’t fix it.
+Genuine change is hard, long term and at first at least, mostly thankless.

 Yet there has to be a viable way forward for civic republicanism

-I know some of you will be thinking this is all very bleak Mick, give us a break?
-If it reads that way it’s only because we keep driving up cul de sacs expecting to find a motorway to the freedom and change that many humans crave.
+I know some of you will be thinking this is all very bleak Mick, please, give us a break?
+If it reads that way it’s only because we keep driving up cul de sacs expecting to find a motorway to the freedom and change that most of us human beings crave.

-That’s a motorway that has yet to be built.
-In fact it’s less a motorway and more like living bridges needed to carry our hopes and dreams of a better fitting future.
+But that’s a motorway still waiting to be built.
+In fact it’s less a motorway and more like living bridges we need to carry our hopes and dreams of a better fitting future.
 It won’t come from continuously stabbing each other in the back as we have been.

-Yet to judge from the actions of successive NI Executives, you’d think that’s exactly what our politicians think.
+Yet to judge from the actions of successive NI Executives, you’d think that’s exactly what our politicians believe.
 What’s not obvious to outsiders (and I include political journalists and political scientists in this) is that 90% of politics is administration.

 Whether it is organising an election campaign or running a committee or even a ministerial office, good administration and good governance are, in the longer term at least, a marker of real and sustained success.
 It’s most of what voters want too.

-It’s important republicans see this game that’s open to them too.
-Since most administrative barriers have been removed, what’s needed is the confidence and belief that the keys to the future are in their hands now, not at some indeterminate point hence.
+It’s important republicans see that this game is open to them too.
+Since most administrative barriers have been removed, what’s lacking is the confidence and belief that the keys to the future are in their hands now, not at some indeterminate point hence.

-On the prospects of a united Ireland under a single administration of government back in 2008 Bertie Ahern laid out the clear reality of the situation republicans of good will must internalise:
+On the prospects of a united Ireland under a single administration of government back in 2008 Bertie Ahern laid out the clear reality of the situation that all republicans of good will must and should internalise:

 “That can only happen in the long term future.
 How long that will be I don’t know.
 If it is done by any means of coercion, or divisiveness, or threats, it will never happen.
 We’ll stay at a very peaceful Ireland and I think time will be the healer providing people, in a dedicated way, work for the better good of everyone on the island.